 An instructor who wishes to request a change in a grade assigned more than one year earlier may petition his or her college’s committee on exceptions.
-If this committee approves a change in grade, the instructor, department chairperson and dean concerned must be informed by the committee before its recommendation is transmitted to the registrar’s office and the grade change entered on the student’s transcript.
+If this committee approves a change in grade, the instructor and department chairperson must be informed by the committee before its recommendation is transmitted to the registrar’s office and the grade change entered on the student’s transcript.

 This change of grade policy does not affect the right of the student to appeal to the Court of Student Academic Appeals.
 However, the court will ordinarily not hear cases involving grades assigned more than one semester prior to the time of appeal.

 In cases where failing grades have been recorded because a student was unable to withdraw officially, the student may petition the exceptions committee of his or her college for a late withdrawal from all courses in the semester in question.
 The student must provide verifiable evidence of the causes for failing to withdraw properly.
 The petition will also be submitted to the University Admission and Exceptions Committee.
 If the petition is granted, the grades are changed to W through the usual withdrawal procedure.
 The policy applies to all courses in a semester and can be invoked only for Wichita State University courses.

 This change of grade policy may not be applied after graduation to courses attempted prior to graduation.